CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 ## Raiding Rules:

-1. You may raid as a thief, mercenary, bank robber, and any custom class.
+1. You may raid as a thief, mercenary, bank robber, and any custom class that fits the aforementioned jobs.

 2. You must wait 10 minutes in-between each raid.